 Hyperglycemia refers to elevated levels of glucose in the blood, commonly associated with diabetes mellitus.
 It occurs when the body does not produce enough insulin or cannot effectively use the insulin it produces.
 Symptoms of hyperglycemia include increased thirst, frequent urination, fatigue, and blurred vision.
 Chronic hyperglycemia can lead to serious complications such as cardiovascular disease, nerve damage, kidney failure, and retinopathy.
 Management of blood glucose levels is crucial for individuals with diabetes to prevent these complications.

-I think I'll give Cramkey a try next time I take a certification exam.
-Thanks for the recommendation!
+Thanks for sharing your experience.
+I think I'll give Cramkey a try for my next exam.

 Question 57